My previous post about sustainable tourism talked about what the term actually means. Now I’d like to address another question: why?

 So, there are some pretty convincing altruistic motives for traveling sustainably.
 But what about benefits to us as travelers beyond the feel-good factor?
 Are there any?

 You bet there are!
 The biggest benefit is the unique experiences that are more likely to occur when you travel sustainably.
-I can give so many examples of how traveling in this manner has enriched my experience of a destination, but here I’ll offer a particularly memorable one.
+I can give so many examples of how traveling in this manner can enrich one’s experience of a destination, but here I’ll offer a particularly memorable one of my own.

 During a visit to Peru in 2018, we stayed overnight at Uros Khantati, a floating island on Lake Titicaca with guest cottages made of the same reeds from which the island is built.
 There, I had the privilege of chatting with Cristina Suaña.
 She’s the owner of the business and a pretty amazing woman who has won several awards for pioneering tourism development in her indigenous community.